-Understanding a Broken or Cracked Tooth?
+Understanding a Cracked or Broken Tooth

 What Can Cause a Cracked Tooth?

-Teeth can break or crack in the following situations.
+Teeth can break or crack in the following situations:

 What Are the Different Types of Cracked Teeth?